kevintu002/Windows-7-Calculator/README.md

 ## What is this?

-This project is my replication for the Windows 7 Calculator.
+A Windows 7 Calculator replica.

 ## Where is it?